-March for Babies 2015
+March for Babies 2016

-Farmington: The Krumm Family
+Farmington: The Jannin Family

-Metro East: The Robinson Family
+Metro East: The Perigo Family

-St. Louis: The Antisdel Family
+St. Louis: The Lubiewski Family

-Springfield: The Jenkins Family
+Springfield: The Spaeny Family

-Washington: The Downey Family
+Columbia: The Dinter Family

 Thank you so much for your help this legislative session.
 Due to circumstances beyond our control, the perinatal regionalization bill was not passed; however, we know we will prevail and pass this bill in 2016.
 We will continue to work toward this goal and will keep you updated on advocacy issues in the future.
 We encourage you to stay connected and sign up for continuing updates.
 Perinatal Regionalization will ensure that every mom and baby in Missouri has access to the right level of care during pregnancy and after delivery.
 It's the right care at the right time at the right place.
 Visit a special Facebook page to learn more.
 MOCares4Babies!